 Black American Congressman Charles Diggs Jnr. told a Nairobi news conference on Wednesday (14 January)?

-Black American Congressman Charles Diggs Jnr. told a Nairobi news conference on Wednesday (14 January) that it was up to the United State to "get South Africa out of the Angolan war".
+Background: Black American Congressman Charles Diggs Jnr. told a Nairobi news conference on Wednesday (14 January) that it was up to the United State to "get South Africa out of the Angolan war".

 Congressman Diggs stopped briefly in Nairobi on his way home from Addis Ababa and the Organisation of African Unity (OAU) special summit meeting on the Angolan crisis.
 He had been the only official American observer at the summit.